JingqingZ/KG4ZeroShotText/README.md

         --rgidx 1 --train 1
 ```

-The arguments of the commands represent
+The arguments of the command represent
 * `data`: Dataset, either `dbpedia` or `20news`.
 * `unseen`: Rate of unseen classes, either `0.25` or `0.5`.
-* `model`: The model specified to train the model.
+* `model`: The model to be trained.
 This argument can be (correspond with Table 6 in the paper)
     * `kgonly`: the inputs are the relationship vectors which are extracted from knowledge graph (KG).
     * `vcvkg`: the inputs contain the embedding of class labels and the relationship vectors.
     * `vwvkg`: the inputs contain the embedding of words (from text) and the relationship vectors.
     * `vwvc`: the inputs contain the embedding of words and class labels.
     * `vwvcvkg`: all three kinds of inputs mentioned above.
 * `train`: 1 for training, 0 for testing.
 * `sepoch`: Repeat training of each epoch for several times.
-The ratio of positive/negative samples and learning rate will keep consistent in one epoch no mather how many times the epoch is repeated.
+The ratio of positive/negative samples and learning rate will keep consistent in one epoch no matter how many times the epoch is repeated.
 * `ns`: Optional, Integer, the ratio of positive and negative samples, the higher the more negative samples, by default `2`.
 * `ni`: Optional, Integer, the speed of increasing negative samples during training per epoch, by default `2`.
 * `rgidx`: Optional, Random group starting index: e.g. if 5, the training will start from the 5th random group, by default `1`.
 This argument is used when the program is accidentally interrupted.